Do you want more search visitors?

 The above keywords have commercial intent, but they don’t look or sound natural at all.
 If you add them exactly as they appear in your headline, you’ll confuse users and chase them away.
 You could even get a Google penalty.

 Myth 3: Long-tail key phrases are less expensive.
 Most PPC advertisers think this is true, but it’s not necessarily so.
 Dig deeper and you might find some expensive long-tail phrases.

 Even SEO experts know that most keywords and search phrase that fall into this category are expensive and take time to improve your organic rankings.

 In the same way, the suggested bid on most long-tail search queries is very high, because of the perceived value, demand and intent behind the search.

 Bottom line: SEO is a long-term practice for small business.
 Don’t expect sudden overnight increases in rankings and organic traffic.
 However, it’s possible to achieve tremendous search results in a matter of weeks.

 Myth 4: You should aim to be on the first page of Google results.
 Even though SEOs, bloggers, website owners and content marketers want that #1 Google ranking for their most profitable keywords, that’s just not a good goal to adopt.
-It’s not an actionable metric.

 In fact, in today’s SEO, it’s possible to grab that #1 position and still not generate enough clicks, leads, and sales.